myhre062/web-scraping-challenge/README.md

 ## Setup:

 1. Clone this repository to your local machine.
-2. Install the required libraries using `pip install -r requirements.txt`.
+2. Install the required libraries.
 3. Run the Jupyter notebooks to execute the web scraping and analysis tasks.